germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 But those familiar with the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) know that it is good to ask, "What is the object doing?
 What is it's reponsibility?"
-When the answer to that question comes with an "and", we are told that the object has more than one responsibility and hence more than one reason to change.
+When the answer to that question comes with an "and", we can conclude that the class has more than one responsibility and hence more than one reason to change.
 For example, the answer to our code above may be "the blog is publishing articles _and_ it is sending those articles via email".
-So just like asking that question, our tests, like good counselors, may be telling us that our object has too many responsibilities.
+Once again our tests act like good counselors and tell us that our class has too many responsibilities.

 ## Testing Private Methods